 This application is required each academic year for all School of Theology students who want to apply for financial aid (including Merit Scholarship, Dean’s Fellowship/Scholarship, and Doctoral Fellowship recipients).
 It is also for the use of D.Min. students who wish to borrow a federal loan.
 New applicants to the School of Theology should also use this form.
 On this form, students provide personal information (such as address and denomination) and can also request federal loans and/or list any outside awards that they have applied for/received.

 Depending on the type of scholarship a student has received, the FAFSA may also be required.
 Please see the list below to determine which category matches you.
 The information there will instruct you as to whether you are required to complete the FAFSA in addition to the required STH Financial Aid Application.

 For tax link information for both U.S. citizens/permanent residents and international students, scroll down this page.

 The FAFSA is required each academic year for School of Theology students who are U.S. citizens and permanent residents and are applying for a Tuition Scholarship and/or federal aid.
-Federal aid refers to a federal unsubsidized loan.
-The list below will help you determine if you need to submit a 2013-2014 FAFSA.
+Federal aid refers to a federal unsubsidized loan or federal work-study.
+The list below will help you determine if you need to submit the FAFSA.
 The Title IV code to submit your FAFSA to Boston University School of Theology is 002130.
-The FAFSA requires a minimum of 5-7 business days to transmit to Boston University after the student completes it.
+The FAFSA requires approximately 5-7 business days to transmit to Boston University after the student completes it.